China stems stocks rout, but market faces lengthy hangover

 The plunge in China’s previously booming stock markets, which had more than doubled in the year to mid-June, has created a major headache for President Xi Jinping and China’s top leaders, who are already grappling with slowing growth.

-“The government will be able to stabilise the market because they have a lot of tools in the toolbox,” said Christopher Moltke-Leth, head of institutional client trading at Saxo Capital Markets.
+“The government will be able to stabilize the market because they have a lot of tools in the toolbox,” said Christopher Moltke-Leth, head of institutional client trading at Saxo Capital Markets.

 “But it is concerning that the Chinese government doesn’t allow market forces to work, and that’s something China must change over time.”